antigenomics/repseq-annotation-tutorial/README.md

 You can also install these packages manually from the **Tools -> Install packages..** menu.

 > N.B.
-As the tutorial relies on widely used R packages, if you encounter any problems during installation the best option for you would be to goodle (or check StackOverflow) for the error message and try to fix it on your own.
+As the tutorial relies on widely used R packages, if you encounter any problems during installation the best option for you would be to google (or check StackOverflow) for the error message and try to fix it on your own.
 > For example most problems with Mac are solved by installing the missing Xcode software.

 3. Get yourself familiar with RStudio/R markdown by watching this [video](https://www.youtube.com/watch?v=TJmNvfhLCoI).